King Island (Tasmania): History

-Governor King, knowing that the French navigator Nicolas Baudin was going to head for the island, when he left Port Jackson in 1800, sent the Cumberland from Sydney to formally claim the islands for Britain.
-The Cumberland arrived just before the French and the British had hastily erected the British Flag in a tree.
-Baudin still circumnavigated and extensively mapped the Island in 1802, giving French names to some localities which are still in use today like "Phoques Bay" on the north-west coast.
+Governor King, knowing that the French navigator Nicolas Baudin was going to head for the island, when he left Port Jackson in 1800, sent the Cumberland from Sydney to claim the islands formally for Britain.
+The Cumberland arrived just before the French, and the British had hastily erected the British flag in a tree.
+Baudin still circumnavigated and extensively mapped the island in 1802, giving French names to some localities that are still in use today like "Phoques Bay" on the north-west coast.

 As a result of this incident, British settlements were established at the River Derwent and Port Dalrymple in Tasmania and later Port Phillip.

 Sealers continued to harvest the island intermittently until the mid-1820s, after which the only inhabitants were some old sealers and their Australian Aboriginal wives who mostly hunted wallaby for skins.
-The last of these left the island in 1854 and for many years it was only occasionally visited by hunters and more often castaways from shipwrecks.
+The last of these left the island in 1854, and for many years it was only occasionally visited by hunters and more often castaways from shipwrecks.

 The first submarine communications cable across Bass Strait in 1859 went via King Island, starting at Cape Otway, Victoria.
 It made contact with the Tasmanian mainland at Stanley Head, and then continued on to George Town.
-However it started failing within a few weeks of completion, and by 1861 it failed completely.
+However, it started failing within a few weeks of completion, and by 1861 it failed completely.
 A later telephone and telegraph cable across Bass Strait operated via King Island from 1936 until 1963.

 In the 1880s the land was opened for grazing.
-A township developed at Currie and the post office opened on 1 June 1892 (known as King's Island until 1903, King Island until 1917, thereafter Currie).
+A township developed at Currie, and the post office opened on 1 June 1892 (known as King's Island until 1903, King Island until 1917, thereafter Currie).
 Currie, on the west coast, now has the only post office on the island, but in the past Grassy, in the southeast (1918–35, 1943–91), Naracoopa on the east coast (1920–62), Pearshape to the south (1946–59) and Egg Lagoon in the north (1925–67) replacing Yambacoona (1922–25) all had official post offices.
 The other localities of King Island are Bungaree, Loorana, Lymwood, Nugara, Pegarah, Reekara, Sea Elephant, Surprise Bay, Wickham and Yarra Creek.
 All share the postcode 7256.